conjure-up/conjure-up-tests/readme.md

 # usage

 ```
-$ bash openstack-novalxd/runtest
+$ ./runtests
 ```

 # about the tests

 Each directory will contain a _required_ executable script named **runscript**.
 This gives us some gaurantee when automating running through these tests.
+Currently all tests can be run from a single system using the localhost provider.

 # authors